 Please remember that in Mexico, only cats and dogs are considered pets.
 Bringing reptiles or birds is a separate process.
 And quite honestly, not a super easy process. 😅

-Again, many times at the land borders, customs agents will just waive you through without asking you to actually stop at the SENANSICA office.
+Again, many times at the land borders, customs agents will just waive you through without asking you to actually stop at the SENANSICA office or without making you stop for a physical inspection of your pets..
 If that’s the case, it’s ok to drive through.
 However, if a customs agent asks you to stop at the customs offices, please bring your pets and the proper pet documentation with you.

 Flying to Mexico With Pets